DiscordSenseii/Aka/README.md

-thighs | The top part of your legs, very hot, isn't it? uglyBastard | The one thing most of us can all agree to hate :) uniform |Military, Konbini, Work, Nurse Uniforms, etc!~ Sexy~
+thighs | The top part of your legs, very hot, isn't it? uglyBastard | The one thing most of us can all agree to hate :) uniform |Military, Konbini, Work, Nurse Uniforms, etc!~ Sexy~ yuri | Girls on Girls, and Girl's only!<3

 ## Wallpaper Function(s)
 Example: